EmoMixEmoMix/EmoMix/index.md

 <p align="justify">
-In this post, we show the demo of QI-TTS: questioning intonation control For emotional Speech Synthesis
+In this post, we show the demo of QI-TTS: Questioning Intonation Control for Emotional Speech Synthesis
 </p>

 ## Abstract